 The objective of this guide is to provide a life raft to potential applicants as they venture deeper into the online college waters.
 The pages that follow aim to assist prospective online students in navigating a marketplace that continues to grow and diversify.
 In them, we offer a discussion both of the benefits of attending college online and of the potential drawbacks that online applicants must consider.
 We also provide a brief history of distance education, both before and after the advent of in-home web usage.
 Along the way, you will find tips on how to initiate a search for the online college that’s right for you; how to make an informed decision; how to get the most out of your time in online college; and, finally, how to make your online degree work for you in the real world.

-The Nuts and Bolts of Getting Educated Online
+The Nuts and Bolts of Getting an Online Education

 The explosion in online college enrollment over the last decade makes perfect sense.
-Web-mediated education has opened up a world of opportunity to populations previously excluded and it has transformed the strategic landscape for traditional institutions of higher education.
-All told, its benefits are considerable and are likely only to grow more numerous and impactful as the technology, standards, and processes which channel online education are refined.
-Next, we address some of the factors to review when considering if a distance learning class is right for you.
+Web-mediated education provides opportunity to populations previously excluded from college transforms the strategic landscape for traditional highered schools.
+The benefits of online education are considerable and likely only to increase as the technology advances and the standards, and processes surrounding online education are refined.

 As a famous manager and educator once said, the best way to begin is to keep the end in mind.
 As you consider your distance learning options, what exactly are you trying to learn, and why are you trying to learn it?
 The answer helps shape the distance learning options open to you.